discmagnet/quality.start/README.md

  **3 2 -** |  1.929       |  1.358       |  0.548
  **3 2 1** |  2.106       |  1.537       |  0.695

 Suppose a starter in 2016 pitches into the 7th inning before being pulled with 1 out, runners on 1st and 2nd, and having allowed 2 runs.
 Based on this Runs Expectancy Matrix, `LARA` is 0.498 runs per inning, so we would expect a league average pitcher to allow 3.486 runs in 7 full innings of work. `ERC` is 0.921 runs, so the starter is charged a total of 2.921 runs through 7 full innings.
-Since 3.486 - 2.921 = 0.565 > 0, the starter is credited with an eQS and a `PPS` of 0.565 for this game.
+Since 3.486 - 2.921 = 0.565 > 0, the starter is credited with an eQS and a PPS of 0.565 for this game.

-Using the formula for PPS and the above runs expectancy matrix, we can even work backwards to determine the maximum number of runs a pitcher can allow and still be awarded an eQS.
+Using the formula for PPS and the above Runs Expectancy Matrix, we can even work backwards to determine the maximum number of runs a pitcher can allow and still be awarded an eQS.
 The table below shows this for every possible situation a pitcher can leave the game in through the first 9 innings.
-Note that any part in black represents a situation that is impossible to achieve an eQS.
+Note that a cell colored black represents a situation which is impossible to achieve an eQS.

 ![](eQStable.png)

-### Is eQS better?
+### So, is eQS better?

-If we make the assumption ERA is the gold standard for evaluating pitching performance, there is evidence that incorporating run expectancy into our criteria makes the Quality Start a better indicator of pitching performance.
+If we make the assumption ERA is the gold standard for evaluating pitching performance, there is actually evidence the "enhanced" Quality Start is a better indicator of pitching performance than the Quality Start using the old criteria.
 A scatter plot of the ERA and QS Conversion Rates of 537 qualifying single-season pitching performances from 2011 to 2017 is shown below (using the old criteria to be clear).
 When we run the linear regression, we find it has an R-squared of 0.588.
-This tells us about 59% of the variation in ERA is explained by QS Conversion Rate without incorporating run expectancy.
+This tells us about 59% of the variation in ERA is explained by QS Conversion Rate.

 ![](plot_ERA_QS.jpeg)

-Now take a look at the scatter plot of ERA and eQS Conversion Rate, the 'enhanced' Quality Start Conversion Rate.
+Now take a look at the scatter plot of ERA and eQS Conversion Rate, the "enhanced" Quality Start Conversion Rate.
 Right away you'll notice it passes the eye test.
 Clearly, there is a stronger linear relationship between ERA and the conversion rate when run expectancy is incorporated.
 After running another linear regression, we find it has an R-squared of 0.670.
 This tells us 67% of the variation in ERA is explained by eQS Conversion Rate.
 That's an 8% increase!

 ![](plot_ERA_eQS.jpeg)

 Where exactly is this 8% coming from?
 Why does incorporating run expectancy give us an improvement?
-The answer lies in the fact there is no minimum inning requirement in this new criteria.
+The answer lies in the fact there is no minimum inning requirement in this new metric.
 If we analyze the scatter plots even further, you'll notice that much of the improvement lies with the pitchers with lower conversion rates.
-These same pitchers tend to pitch less deep into games.
+These same pitchers tend to pitch less innings.
 Take a look at the first scatter plot again, but this time we'll distinguish those who averaged at least 6 innings per start.
 Although there is a good amount of overlap, it's easy to see much of the red lies to the left and much of the blue lies to the right.

+![](plot_ERA_QS_2.jpeg)

 Among those who averaged at least 6 innings per start (blue), there appears to be a strong linear relationship between ERA and conversion rate, which makes sense.
 For this group of pitchers, being awarded a QS *mainly* depends on how many earned runs they give up, which directly relates to performance.
 On the other hand, among those who averaged less than 6 innings per start (red), there is a weaker relationship between ERA and conversion rate, which also makes sense!
 For this group of pitchers, being awarded a QS not only depends on how many earned runs they give up, it also *commonly* depends on whether they reach the 6 inning minimum, which doesn't always relate to performance (e.g. pitch count, injury risk, pulled for pinch hitter, etc.).

-![](plot_ERA_QS_2.jpeg)

 By incorporating run expectancy, we put both groups of pitchers onto a level playing field.
 Take a look at the second scatter plot with both groups distinguished.
 Notice now that *both* groups have strong linear relationships between ERA and conversion rate.
 For pitchers who average at least 6 innings, the correlation between ERA and conversion rate increases from -0.766 to -0.806 (not a huge difference), but for pitchers who don't average 6 innings, the correlation increases from -0.395 to -0.674!
-Considering nearly a third (174/537) of single-season pitching performances fell into the 'red' group, incorporating run expectancy into our criteria for 'quality' starts just makes sense.
+Considering nearly a third (174/537) of single-season pitching performances fell into the latter group, incorporating run expectancy into our "quality" start metric just makes sense.

 ![](plot_ERA_eQS_2.jpeg)

-## Discussion
+## Introducing APPS and FInn

-I may have shown the enhanced Quality Start is a better indicator of pitching performance than its counterpart, but it still doesn't tell the whole story... and my journey didn't end there.
+I may have shown the "enhanced" Quality Start is a better indicator of pitching performance than its counterpart, but it still doesn't tell the whole story... and my journey didn't end there.
 I remember compiling the numbers right after the 2016 season (yeah, I've been working on this for a while) and finding JA Happ at the top of the leaderboard in eQS.
 I immediately told my friends about this and they're like, "you're stat is broken".

 Yes and no.